-The Credibility of Computational Models Program in the FDA’s Center for Devices and Radiological Health (CDRH) conducts regulatory science research to help ensure the credibility of computational models used in medical device applications.
-This is one of 20 research programs in CDRH’s Office of Science and Engineering Laboratories (OSEL).
+The Credibility of Computational Models Program in the FDA's Center for Devices and Radiological Health (CDRH) conducts regulatory science research to help ensure the credibility of computational models used in medical device development and regulatory submissions.
+This is one of 20 research programs in CDRH's Office of Science and Engineering Laboratories (OSEL).

 Computational Models and Medical Devices